kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 That's an issue that I've had trying to track the early history of King Gizzard members as well.
 Some of that stuff only existed on MySpace and is now just lost.
 I was born early in that era, so I noticed in your PhD you mentioned the _Resin Dogs_, which is a band that I only know of because they were one of the more popular live acts to tour regularly in our region; I’m sure they now have some stuff published digitally, but I bet it's not being streamed very much.

-{% include youtube.html id="QTTElvVlwMY" title="Resin Dogs - 'Set It Off' (Live at Jungle Love 2015)" %}
+{% include youtube.html id="QTTElvVlwMY" title="Resin Dogs: Set It Off (Live at Jungle Love 2015)" %}

 **Dr. Barry Hill:**
 You did have the Global Carnival where you were, that was a really iconic festival.
 The after party was always a cracker as well.